tejasbubane/tejasbubane.github.io/content/2025-03-27-ruby-pattern-matching-custom-object.md

 {a: 1, b: 2, c: 3, d: 4} => { a: } # Works and assigns a = 1
 ```

-The keys used in pattern matching are passed here to `#deconstruct_keys` which can be used to create the resulting hash.
+The keys used in pattern are passed to `#deconstruct_keys` which are available to create the resulting hash.
 This is useful when hash creation is expensive, we can calculate only the requested subhash.

 [1]: https://www.ruby-lang.org/en/news/2019/12/25/ruby-2-7-0-released/